 Compassion beyond the domestic beast

-of the animals that usually go into pet food, and the testing of pet foods on
+For many, compassion for animals goes beyond their own cat or dog.
+It is ironic, then, that two of the main ethical issues surrounding pet food are treatment of the animals that usually go into pet food, and the testing of pet foods on other animals.

 Not all animals get to go walkies